Facebook’s organic reach is down and it’s a lot harder for fans or followers to see your posts these days.

 The algorithm still favors posts that Facebook deems high-quality – aka posts that are more likely to get engagement.

-3. The third thing you can do to boost your organic reach is to have your followers add you as a Favorite.
+3. Have your followers add you as a Favorite.

 Most people don’t know this but followers can actually select to “Favorite” the businesses they like the most so that their posts show up higher in their news feed.